Statistical Inference for Model Parameters in Stochastic Gradient Descent: Introduction

 There is a large body of literature on stochastic gradient approaches and their applications to statistical learning problems (see, e.g., \cite{zhang2004solving, nesterov2008confidence, Xiao:10, Lan12OSGD, Bach:12, agarwal2012stochastic,Lin14SVRG} and references therein).
 Most works on SGD focus on the convergence rate of the objective function instead of the asymptotic distribution of the obtained solution.
 Thus, we only review a few closely related works with results on distributions.

-Back in 1960's, \cite{fabian1968asymptotic} studied the distribution of SGD iterates.
-However, without averaging, the asymptotic variance is inflated and thus the resulting statistical inference would have a reduced power even if the asymptotic is known. \cite{Ruppert88, PJ92, BM11, toulis2014implicit} studied the averaged SGD (ASGD) and its variant (e.g., implicit SGD in \cite{toulis2014implicit}) and established the asymptotic normality and efficiency of the estimators.
-However these works do not discuss the estimation of the asymptotic covariance.
+Back in 1960s, \cite{fabian1968asymptotic} studied the distribution of SGD iterates.
+However, without averaging, the asymptotic variance is inflated and thus the resulting statistical inference would have a reduced power even if the asymptotic is known. \cite{Ruppert88, PJ92, BM11} studied the averaged SGD (ASGD) and established the asymptotic normality and efficiency of the estimators.
+However, these works do not discuss the estimation of the asymptotic covariance.